bcrowell/bcrowell.github.io/psychopathic_ai/index.md

 Our society has reached a tipping point with artificial intelligence.
 The harm is skyrocketing, and the claimed benefits are mostly snake oil.
+In this blog post, I describe the real-world harm being caused by four different AI systems, all in the pursuit of profit and working in shady areas of the law.

 ![scene of a car crash](tesla_crash.jpg)